Crowbar’s Kirk Windstein Talks About Tattoos, Rock Music and New Album, Sever The Wicked Hand

-This entry was posted on January 5, 2011 by Tattoo Artist Magazine.
+This entry was posted on January 5, 2011 by modeledzero.
 It was filed under Music, tats, tattoo, tattoos and was tagged with album, atlanta, Crowbar, dio, down, druken unicorn, facebook, heavy metal, iron maiden, judas priest, kingdom of sorrow, Kirk Windstein, kiss, metal, motorhead, myspace, photos, pics, pictures, Sever The Wicked Hand, tattoos, thin lizzy, twitter, vh1.

 You must log in to post a comment.